-To fit the CLAS12 geometry, the RICH should have a projective geometry with six sectors matching the torus bores and covering scattering angles from 3° to 30° (see Fig. 21).
-Being downstream to the torus magnet at more than 5 m from the interaction point, the RICH has to cover a large surface, each sector having an area of the order of 4 m^2 in the front and 8 m^2 in the back.
-The RICH depth cannot exceed 1 m, being the detector constrained between existing equipments; the proposed solution is based on the concept of the proximity focusing RICH, with mirrors mainly devoted to reduce the photon detector area.
-In the momentum range of interest an aerogel RICH represents the best solution for the identification of $\pi/K/p$ as shown in Fig. 22.
+To fit the CLAS12 geometry, the RICH should have a projective geometry with six sectors matching the torus bores and covering scattering angles from 3° to 30° (see Fig. 17).
+Being downstream to the torus magnet at more than 5 m from the interaction point, the RICH has to cover a large surface, each sector having an area of the order of $4 m^2$ in the front and $8 m^2$ in the back.
+The RICH total thickness cannot exceed 1 m, being the detector constrained between existing equipments.
+The proposed solution is based on the concept of the proximity focusing RICH, with a mirror system mainly devoted to reduce the photon detector area.
+In the momentum range of interest an aerogel RICH represents the best solution for the identification of $\pi/K/p$ as shown in Fig. 18.
 This implies detecting Cherenkov light in the visible wavelength range and using photomultipliers (PMTs) as photon detectors.
-On going Monte Carlo studies (see next section) show that a pion-kaon separation greater then 4 σ at 8 GeV/c momentum can be achieved if the detector pad size is less than 1x1 cm^2 , thus the use of Multi-Anode PMTs is mandatory.
+Ongoing Monte Carlo studies (see next section) show that a pion-kaon separation greater then $4 \sigma$ at 8 GeV/c momentum can be achieved if the detector pad size is less than $1x1 cm^2$ , thus the use of Multi-Anode PMTs is mandatory.

-Figure 21: RICH detector space and position in the CLAS12 spectrometer.
+Figure 17: RICH detector space and position in the CLAS12 spectrometer.

 The use of aerogel as radiator and the detection of light in the visible wavelength range is an expensive solution.
-Work is in progress to limit the area of the photon detector to about $1m^2$ per sector.
-The study of the spatial distributions of the Cherenkov photons impact point at the detection surface shows that high-momentum particles concentrate in a limited forward region close to the beam line (see Fig. 23).
+Work is in progress to limit the area of the photon detector to about $1 m^2$ per sector.
+Studies of the spatial distributions of the Cherenkov photons impact point at the detection surface show that high-momentum particles concentrate in a limited forward region close to the beam line (see Fig. 19).

-The approach is, thus, to instrument a limited area around the beam line to have direct detection in the forward region at high momenta, while at large angles and lower momenta a system of focusing mirrors catches the light and reflect it toward the photon detector.
-A drawing of the proposed solution is illustrated in Fig. 24 where the main components of the systems are shown: the planar mirror (positioned before the aerogel), the aerogel, the proximity gap, the PMTs plane covering the angular region between 3° and 14° , and the elliptical mirror which reflects the light produced by the particles emitted at angles larger than 14° towards the planar mirror.
+The approach is, thus, to instrument a limited area around the beam line to have direct detection in the forward region at high momenta, while at large angles and lower momenta a system of focusing mirrors catches the light and focalize it onto the photon detector.
+A drawing of the proposed solution is illustrated in Fig. 20, where the main components of the systems are shown: the planar mirror (positioned before the radiator), the aerogel radiator, the proximity gap, the PMTs plane covering the angular region between 3° and 14°, and the elliptical mirror which reflects the light produced by the particles emitted at angles larger than 14° towards the planar mirror.